A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

 In the middle of our ride is my favorite place to stop, a junction where time feels still and the path curves towards the sun.
-Every time I'm here, I look at what's before me and feel the embrace of the heavenly quality of what I see.
+Every time I'm here, I look at what's before me and feel the embrace of what I see.

-I wish everyone can see this.
-I called out to Hiro to show him.
-I brought out my cellphone and took a photo.
+I wish everyone can see this, I thought to myself and called out to Hiro.
+I pulled out out my cellphone to take a photo.

-After a quick pause, ten or so minutes later, Hiro and I reached home.
-We parked our bicycles in the garage and then my husband showed me his latest masterpiece: a new filing system /slash/ drawer on his garage cart made from an old printer box with finely hand-carved wooden handles he made himself.
+After our ride pause Hiro and I reached home.
+We parked our bicycles in the garage and Hiro showed me his latest masterpiece: a new filing system /slash/ drawer on his garage cart.
+It was made from an old printer box and attached were finely hand-carved wooden handles he made himself.

-"Wow," I said while sliding the drawer in and out.
-"This is probably the nicest cart drawer in the world."
+"WOW," I said while sliding the drawer in and out.
+"This is probably one of the nicest cart-with-drawers ever made."

-"I think so too," Hiro and I both laughed because that old printer box took so much space in our garage for months.
-Now it's been sliced and turned into a fine drawer on Hiro's cart.
+"I think so too," we laughed because that printer box took so much space in our garage for months.
+It's fate was to be beautifully sliced and turned into a fine drawer on Hiro's cart.

 "What do you want to eat for dinner?"
 I asked Hiro.
 It was 6 o'clock and we had no dinner plans.

 "I want to eat something fun."
-Hiro said standing next to his cart.
+Hiro said while arranging stuff on his cart.

-I searched for the restaurant I had in mind and made a reservation for two at 8:00pm.
+I searched for the restaurant I had in mind on the internet and made a dinner reservation for two at 8:00pm.
 After a quick shower I changed to evening clothes.

 "You look nice...
 What should I wear?"
-Hiro's eyebrows caved in.
+Hiro's eyebrows caved.
 He does this every time I wear one of my dresses.
 I chose a pink collared dress with pleats.
 It made me feel like a fine lady from the early '90s.